borutkitak/translator-ext/README.md

 # Translator Extension

-Translator is the browser extension which can translate words for you with just a double click.
+Translator is the browser extension that can translate words for you with just a double click.

 ## Installation

-Follow steps below.
+Follow the steps below.

 ```bash
 1. Clone repository